espressomd/espresso/doc/sphinx/electrostatics.rst

     * accuracy

 For this feature to work, you need to have the ``fftw3`` library installed on your system.
-In , you can check if it is compiled in by checking for the feature ``FFTW`` with ``espressomd.features()`` P3M requires full periodicity (1 1 1).
+In python you can check if it is compiled in by checking for the feature ``FFTW`` with ``espressomd.features()`` P3M requires full periodicity (1 1 1).
 Make sure that you know the relevance of the P3M parameters before using P3M!
 If you are not sure, read the following